 Diving and Snorkeling are popular activities here on their offshore coral reefs.
 The beauty of the underwater life is something you don’t want to miss.

 Museums such as their National Art Museum of The Bahamas, which has beautiful exhibits going on constantly that feature art from the past and present Bahamians.
-The Pirates of Nassau Museum is an excellent choice if you’re traveling with kids.
+The Pirates of Nassau Museum is an excellent choice if you’re travelling with kids.
 It documents the city’s pirate base featuring a replica of a pirate ship and plenty of friendly pretend pirates were walking around.

 The nightlife in the Bahamas is quite an experience.
 With tiki bars and relaxing shacks by the beach, there is always somewhere to be.
 A popular place is The Daiquiri Shack, located in downtown Nassau, which uses real fresh fruit to make what some people call “the best daiquiris in the world.”
 Not to mention, it’s pretty inexpensive, and the staff is, of course, friendly and lovely to be around.

 Overall, the Bahamian experience is about smiling, relaxing and appreciating the real beauty of the Caribbean.
 We hope that the information provided makes your experience of choosing a destination easier.
-If you decide to stay at a resort or the center of the city, there are places of relaxation and excitement for either of those options.
+If you decide to stay at a resort or the centre of the city, there are places of relaxation and excitement for either of those options.
 If you’ve been dreaming of a literal paradise lately, whether solo or as a family, we promise you have found your match.